Gabs191/Gabs191/README.md

 - 👋 Hi, I’m @Gabs191
-- 👀 I’m interested in JavaScript / PHP
+- 👀 I’m interested in JavaScript
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me +55 (49)99901-3428